Bach Temperament

-A Bach Temperament is supposed to be the way that the composer Johann Sebastian Bach himself, should have tuned his harpsichords and clavichords, for the interpretation among others, of his masterpiece Das wohltemperirte Clavier (1722 / 1740-1742).
+A Bach Temperament refers to the way the composer Johann Sebastian Bach tuned his harpsichords and clavichords for the interpretation, among other pieces, of his masterpiece Das wohltemperirte Clavier (1722 / 1740-1742).

-There exists no certainty on how this temperament is structured, for Bach did not leave any written instruction on how he tuned.
-He was famous for being able to tune his keyboard in a swift and easy way, but it is not clear how.
+There exists little certainty on how this temperament is structured.
+Bach did not leave written instructions on how he tuned.
+He was famous for tuning his keyboard in a swift and easy way, but it is not clear how.
 It should also be kept in mind that Bach's musical education was based on the meantone, the "dominating" keyboard tuning during the Baroque period (ca. 1600 to ca. 1750).